A. M. Hanson: 1990s work

 His first published imagery features in i-D magazine (1991) of nightclubbers at a rave.
 Social and performance based photos appear in various music, scene and listings publications throughout the early to mid '90s, sometimes using the moniker 'Alex Sparks', forming handmade picture books and print folios.
 Appears in a French TV commercial (1993), playing a catwalk photographer, for a Mod's Hair product.
-Making film stills he also appears in the award-winning short A Smashing Night Out (dir: M. Glamorre, 1994 BBC 10 x 10 series).
+Making film stills he also appears in the award-winning short A Smashing Night Out (BBC 10 x 10 series 1994).
 His photo series includes an early picture of designer Alexander McQueen on the verge of fame, alongside other progressive characters, at a time when London was witnessing the so-called Brit Art Brit Pop cultural explosion.
 Prints from this period later featured in QueerNation, a large 20th-century group retrospective of polysexual London nightlife (Elms Lesters Painting Rooms, London 2002).